-73. Easter is considered a more important holiday than Christmas in Greece.
+73. Easter is deemed to be a more important holiday than Christmas in Greece.

 74. Greeks will often shake hands with a stranger, but if the person is a known acquaintance or friend, they'll kiss on both cheeks as a greeting

-75. “Stinygiasou” means “To Your Health” and is said while toasting.
+75. “Stinygiasou” is the Greek way of saying “To Your Health” and is said while toasting.

-76. Greeks will generally say “Kali mera” which means “Good day” but on Monday they'll say “Kali ebdomada” which means “Good week” and on the first of the month, “Kalo mena” which means – you guessed it – “Good month”.
+76. Greeks will generally say “Kali mera” – “Good day” but on Monday they'll say “Kali ebdomada” which is how they say “Good week” and on the first of the month, “Kalo mena” which means – you guessed it – “Good month”.

 77. There is no legal drinking age in Greece.
-Which basically means there is no illegal drinking age.
+So basically there is no illegal drinking in Greece.

-78. Tuesday the 13th is considered unlucky in Greece, not Friday the 13th.
+78. Tuesday the 13th is thought of as unlucky in Greece, not Friday the 13th.

-79. Two people saying the same thing at the same time is considered a bad omen and they should say “piase kokkino” and then touch something red in order to save themselves from bad luck.
+79. Two people saying the same thing at the same time is believed to be a bad omen and they should say “piase kokkino” and then touch something red in order to save themselves from bad luck.

-80. Ouzo is a Greek spirit flavored with aniseeds.
+80. Ouzo is a Greek spirit flavored with aniseed.
 When water or ice are added, it magically turns from clear to milky white.

 81. You should not hand a knife directly to a Greek person.
 According to superstition, that could lead to a future conflict between the two of you.
 Instead, lay it on the table for the other person to pick up.